-Item Notes Your Information alphanumeric character, and be at least seven characters long.
-Do not use a commonly used word (for example: 'password').
-System name Set the system name (hostname) of the system.
-Domain Name (Optional) Specify the domain name for the hostname above.
+ltem Notes Your Information Domain Name (Optional) Specify the domain name for the hostname above.
 The default domain name is "mycompany.local".
 License Key (Optional) Identify the License Key (ARID) for this system.
 The ARID is used by AMC or SLS license server to distribute the system licenses.
-DNS Server (Optional) Record the IP address of your corporate DNS server.
-If your DNS is supplied by your ISP, leave this setting blank.
-Remote Network Address for server administration (Optional)

-Item Notes Your Information Remote Network Netmask (Optional) Network Settings LAN IP Address Record the IP address of the local (LAN) interface.
+DNS Server (Optional) Record the IP address of your corporate DNS server. i Note: If your DNS is supplied by your ISP, leave this setting blank.
+Remote Network Address for server administration (Optional) Remote Network Netmask (Optional) Network Settings LAN IP Address Record the IP address of the local (LAN) interface.
 This must be a valid IP address on the local LAN.
 LAN Netmask Record the Netmask of the LAN.

-WAN IP Address (Optional) For Network Edge (Servergateway) deployments, record the IP address of the external (WAN) interface.
+ltem Notes Your Information WAN IP Address (Optional) For Network Edge (Server- gateway) deployments, record the IP address of the external (WAN) interface.
 This must be a valid IP address on external WAN.
-For LAN only (Server-only) deployments, use an IP address of 0.0.0.0.
+For LAN only (Server- only) deployments, use an IP address of 0.0.0.0.
 WAN Netmask (Optional) Record the Netmask of the WAN.
 Alias WAN IP Address (Optional) Optional second, alias IP address used for applications that require a server with two IPs (like Audio, Web and Video Conferencing).
-LAN (Optional) Optional network interface that can be used to connect a management application or to route the

-Item Notes Your Information SIP Proxy to an isolated SIP Proxy network.
+LAN (Optional) Optional network interface that can be used to connect a management application or to route the SIP Proxy to an isolated SIP Proxy network.
 Default Gateway IP Address Record the Gateway IP address.
-For Servergateway deployments this gateway typically points to the internet.
-For Serveronly deployments, this gateway typically points to a LAN router.
-Trusted Network Access If the ICP or some of your users are not on the same subnet as the MSL server, you need to classify them as "Trusted Networks" and then allow them access.
-Both IPv4 and IPv6 networks are supported.
-IP Address The IP address of the network for which you want to allow access Subnet The subnet mask for the range of addresses you wish to allow.
+For Server-gateway deployments this gateway typically points to the internet.
+For Server-only deployments, this gateway typically points to a LAN router.
+Trusted Network Access re not on the same subnet as the MS nen allow them access.
+Both IPv4 ar IP Address The IP address of the network for which you want to allow access ltem Notes Your Information Subnet The subnet mask for the range of addresses you wish to allow.
 Router Access The address of the router/ gateway you will use to access the network (or subnet) to which you are granting access